 While a wing fracture can occur in any breed of chicken, they tend to be more common in newly rescued large breed chickens.
 In many cases, these fractures are the result of being handled roughly or restrained improperly.
 It is not uncommon for large breed chickens to sustain fractures to the wing during the process of being loaded into crates and transport vehicles to be sent to slaughter houses or live markets.
 Individuals rescued from Kaporos ceremonies are also more likely to arrive with a fractured wing.
 In some cases, individuals will arrive with compound (or open) fractures- this means that some of the bone is exposed.
 It is imperative that individuals with compound fractures receive urgent veterinary care.
 Keeping the exposed bone and secondary wound covered with moist (but not wet) sterile gauze and the wing immobilized with a bandage will help prevent the bone from drying out and prevent further damage to the bone, skin, muscles and tendons.
 Compound wing fractures that become infected or necrotic often require wing amputation.
 While some veterinarians may express reluctance about performing a wing amputation, especially due to concern about the infection spreading to the air sacs and lungs (because of connection between the respiratory and skeletal systems), larger sanctuaries, as well as activists who regularly rescue Cornish crosses from Kaparos ceremonies have seen many individuals go on to live happy and mostly normal lives following a wing amputation (or even a double wing amputation), though these individuals may have balance issues, and without their wing(s) they may be more sensitive to the cold.
 Back To Top

 There are a variety of both roundworms and tapeworms that impact chickens, residing in the intestines, crop, stomach, and windpipe.
 In a windpipe infection (typically a Gapeworm infection), the bird might also suffer from respiratory illness or decreased appetite.
 If they have a heavy Gapeworm infection, they must be treated very mindfully because if many worms die in their trachea, it can stop their breathing.
 Infected chickens lose weight over time and may become anemic if it’s a large enough infection.
-Anemia can be diagnosed by a pale snood or wattle.
+Anemia can be diagnosed by a pale snood or a fleshy pendulous process usually about the head or neck (as of a bird).
 Worms also cause vitamin and mineral deficiencies in chickens.
 This may impact their egg-laying ability and the thickness of their eggshells.
 Brittle shells can lead to egg peritonitis, which can be deadly.
 Worms can be spread between residents, from wild visitors, and from environmental sources.
 You should schedule regular fecal examinations for all of the birds in your care (every 3 to 6 months) to ensure that they are not infected.
 Treatments depend on the type of worm.
 Deworm chickens at least twice a year on a veterinarian’s recommendation to avoid these problems.

 One worm of particular concern if you are housing both chickens and turkeys in the same area is the Cecal Worm, which can spread Blackhead disease in young turkeys.
 These worms must be managed in order to prevent serious health problems, or if detected, you should not keep turkeys in the same area as infected chickens.
 Back To Top